khulnasoft/CodeX/examples/cloud_development/maelstrom/README.md

 curl -s https://get.khulnasoft/install.sh | bash
 ```

-You can skip this step if you're running on Codex.sh
+You can skip this step if you're running on Codex.khulnasoft.com

 ## Usage